SNOMED-Documents/snomed-editorial-guide/disorder-combination-modeling.md

 The stricter rules for FSN construction do not prevent the addition of more familiar connectives in other descriptions, for example _with,_ or  _associated with_.

+  * Covers combinations of only two disorders.
+However, combinations often include more than two disorders (for example, syndromes).
+Document multiple conditions in a single statement only for syndromes or strong associations based on a common predisposing factor.
+  * Does not cover absent components or _negation_
+  * Does not cover cases where combination concepts are demonstrably classification-derived (This limitation accepts that some content may be so obviously based on a class or category in a classification that it would be undesirable to reinterpret its semantics.)
+  * The modeling approach may be difficult to apply in all cases of combined disorders; domain-specific templates should be developed to ensure modeling consistency and accuracy.